temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 A bounding box is a rectangle that completely encloses a polygon.
 The bounding box can be constructed knowing only the minimum and maximum *x* and *y* coordinates in the polygon.
 The minima and maxima can easily be extracted by using `min` and `max` on a list of the *x* coordinates and, separately, on a list of the *y* coordinates.

-Once we know the minimums and maximums of the *x* and *y* coordinates, we can use the `Polygon` class to create the bounding box.
+Once we know the minima and maxima of the *x* and *y* coordinates, we can use the `Polygon` class to create the bounding box.
 But if we do that in the `__init__` method, we will immediately encounter an infinite regress!
 When we instantiate the Polygon class to create the bounding box, we would also construct the bounding box of the bounding box, then the bounding box of the bounding box of the bounding box, etc.

 The solution is to add a read-only `bbox` property, and construct the bounding box only when the property is accessed.
 But use the example above to store the bounding box so that it is only created once, and not recreated each time the property is accessed.